The Child Tax Credit for Expats: Are You Eligible?

 Unfortunately, the American Rescue Plan’s temporary increase to the Child Tax Credit expired at the end of 2021.
 Since 2022, the Child Tax Credit has reverted to the standard parameters.

-In March of 2021, President Biden signed the American Rescue Plan, a $1.9 trillion stimulus package designed to help ease the economic burdens of the COVID-19 pandemic.
-One of the ways in which the American Rescue Plan does this is by making temporary changes to the Child Tax Credit for some parents.
+In March 2021, President Biden signed the American Rescue Plan, a $1.9 trillion stimulus package designed to ease the economic burdens of the COVID-19 pandemic.
+One way the Plan does this is by temporarily changing the Child Tax Credit for some parents.

 These changes include: